samcottle/freecodecamp/notes/javascript.md

 These run the same code `for` a specified number of times, and consist of three semicolon-separated statements:
 `for(initialization; condition; final-expression)`
 Where:
-- `initialization`: Defines and sets up the loop variable.
-Sets the starting point.
+- **initialization**: Defines and sets up the loop variable; the starting point.
-- `condition`: This is evaluated at the beginning of each loop, and the loop will execute so long as it results in `true` (and repeats until it results in `false`).
+- **condition**: This is evaluated at the beginning of each loop, and the loop will continue to execute so long as it results in `true` (and repeats until it results in `false`).
-- `final-expression`: Defines what is executed for each loop.
+- **final-expression**: Defines what is executed for each loop.

 So the same example we have in the `while` loop above can also be expressed with a `for` loop:
 ```js